techascent/tech.resource/README.md

+Or take a giant leap and check out [tvm-clj](https://github.com/techascent/tvm-clj).

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
 Complements of Tech Ascent, LLC.